hsma-programme/simpy_visualisation/README.md

 ***WORK IN PROGRESS***

-Note that at present this repository contains a file with functions that can be used to generate animated outputs from discrete event simulation (DES) models in Python, and a series of examples discrete event simulation models with the appropriate logging added to allow visualisation.
+Note that at present this repository contains a series of examples discrete event simulation models with the appropriate logging added to allow visualisation.
 There is then a Streamlit app demonstrating the animations.

-You can now install the [vidigi](https://pypi.org/project/vidigi/) package to access the relevant animation functions.
+You can now install the [vidigi](https://pypi.org/project/vidigi/) package to access the relevant animation functions yourself.

 More details about vidigi can be found [in its repository](https://github.com/bergam0t/vidigi).

-This package is still in its early stages; the simpy_visualisation repository (i.e. the repository you are currently viewing) has not yet been updated to reflect the existence of vidigi.

-However, the examples in this repository may still prove useful!

 ---
 ---